dinideutsch/My_Family_And_Other_Animals/README.md

 ## My Family And Other Animals

 #### Description
-My Family And Other Animals is a web application ordering pets, pets' food and accessories.
+My Family And Other Animals is a web application for ordering pets, pets' food and accessories.

 This project was implemented in two stages, :
 1. Final project at react course, with the data stored in json files.